CRESTED GECKO MORPHS

 PATTERNLESS CRESTED GECKO

 As you can tell by the photos, a patternless Crested Gecko is just that.
 They come in several color variations such as cream, yellow, orange, pink, red, brown, dark brown, tan and olive.
-The cleaner the gecko, meaning, the less spots and markings, the higher quality the morph is.
+This is one morph where you want the least amount of spots and markings, the less that it has, the better quality the morph is.
 If you are looking to create different colored Harlequins, Pinstripes or Flame Crested Geckos these are the ones to do it with.
 This is how we produced Blush (Alpha X Peaches), one of our Pink Extreme Harlequins.

 BICOLOR CRESTED GECKO